zinja-coder/jadx-mcp-server/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement for the JADX-AI-MCP plugin
+about: Suggest a new feature or enhancement for the JADX-MCP-SERVER
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''